rtCamp/Frappe-Manager/docs/commands/ssl.md

 * `renew`: Renew SSL certificates before they expire.
 * `list`: List SSL certificates with their expiry and renewal status.
-* `add`: Issue an SSL certificate for a domain and point nginx at it.
+* `add`: Issue or import an SSL certificate for a domain and point nginx at it.
 * `remove`: Delete an SSL certificate and go back to serving the domain over plain HTTP.
 * `acme-sh`: Run the bundled acme.sh directly, against fm's certificate home.